-The FAA is the controlling agency of the airspace inside the US but its laws were not accommodating for remotely piloted aircrafts.
-A few incidents happened that put the spot light on lack of regulations concerning drones.
+The FAA is the controlling agency of the airspace inside the US but its laws were not accommodating for remotely piloted aircraft.
+A few incidents happened that put the spotlight on the lack of regulations concerning drones.

 - In September 2013, someone flew a drone over the iconic Mount Rushmore and nearly landed on Lincoln’s head potentially endangering not only the iconic sculpture but the visitors as well [source]

 - In April 2014, two tourists lost control of a drone over the grand canyon and crashed it into the canyon.
 They had to go off the trail to retrieve the device potentially endangering their own lives as well as those of the visitors. [source]

 - Again in 2014, a tourist crashed a camera drone in Yellowstone National Park hot spring potentially damaging the geothermal reservoir [source]